MasterOdin/valida2/README.md

 **options:**

 * `@data` is the object to be applied the sanitization and validation
-* `@schema` is an object describing to Valida how to process it
+* `@schema` is an object describing to valida2 how to process it
 * `@callback` is a function that is going to be called after processing the data
 * `@group` is a string or array describing which groups must be applied in this process (optional)

 ### Sanitization

-Valida supports synchronous sanitization.
+valida2 supports synchronous sanitization.

 * `toInt`
 * `toFloat`